Backlash (2016): Storylines

 The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the SmackDown brand, while storylines were produced on WWE's weekly television show, SmackDown Live.

 At SummerSlam, Dean Ambrose retained the WWE World Championship against Dolph Ziggler, while AJ Styles defeated John Cena.
 On the following SmackDown, Styles taunted Ziggler about his loss, provoking him to attack Styles.
 Later, Styles was declared the no. 1 contender for the WWE World Championship at Backlash, which prompted Ziggler to come out to demand a shot at the title.
 Styles would defeat Ziggler in the main event of the August 23 episode of SmackDown, to prevent the title match from being turned into a triple threat match involving Ziggler.

-At the 2016 WWE Draft, WWE Women's Champion Charlotte was drafted to Raw, leaving SmackDown without a women's championship.
+Dueing the 2016 WWE Draft, WWE Women's Champion Charlotte was drafted to Raw, leaving SmackDown without a women's championship.
 On the August 23 episode of SmackDown, the WWE SmackDown Women's Championship was unveiled, and a six-pack elimination challenge between Alexa Bliss, Becky Lynch, Carmella, Naomi, Natalya, and Nikki Bella was slated for Backlash to crown the inaugural champion.
 Bella had returned from injury two nights before at SummerSlam, when she had joined Natalya and Alexa Bliss to replace the suspended Eva Marie in a winning effort against Becky Lynch, Carmella, and Naomi.
 Nikki was set to face Carmella following the unveiling of the title, whom she had pinned at SummerSlam.
 Instead, however, Carmella turned villainous by attacking Nikki during a pre-match interview and again during Talking Smack, SmackDown's aftershow.